PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.2.md

 Efficient bit usage, optimizing storage and computational overhead.

-This design highlights Uniswap’s commitment to precision and performance, particularly in handling complex calculations for liquidity provision and trading operations.
+This design highlights Dragonswap’s commitment to precision and performance, particularly in handling complex calculations for liquidity provision and trading operations.

 Q Notation  Further Explanation